xblaster/tensor-guess/README.md

 ```
  ./train.sh [any_path]/my_own_classifier
 ```
-And it will do anything for your
+And it will do anything for you !

 ##Guess process

 Just type
 ```
  ./guess.sh [any_path]/my_own_classifier /yourfile.jpg
- ./guessDir.sh [any_path]/my_own_classifier /yourDirectory
+ [NOT READY !
+Need some script readjustement] ./guessDir.sh [any_path]/my_own_classifier /yourDirectory
 ```

+## Example of result

 ##Remarks